A mathematical theory says the perfect age to get married is 26 -- here's why

-If you’re in your early 20s and Valentine’s Day has you thinking about your romantic future, consider the 37% Rule.
+If you’re in your early 20s and think you might be part of the growing group of people taking a new interest in marriage, the 37% Rule is for you.

 According to journalist Brian Christian and cognitive scientist Tom Griffiths, coauthors of “Algorithms to Live By: The Computer Science of Human Decisions,” that rule could help you save time looking for a spouse.